 Thus the one who can only be perceived with the internal organs – the indiscernible, subtle and eternal God became visible.

-If you were a clever Guru like late Chinmayananda (a Shudra Menon, by the way, who, like myself but no relation, is officially banned against learning or reciting the Vedas by Manu) well-versed in the Big-Bang Theory, you could compare this last stanza with the transformation of the universe from opaque plasma-state to visible state some five million years ago and proclaim that our sages always knew it!
+If you were a clever Guru like late Chinmayananda (a Shudra Menon, by the way, who, like myself but no relation, is officially banned against learning or reciting the Vedas by Manu) well-versed in the Big-Bang Theory, you could compare this last stanza with the transformation of the universe from opaque plasma-state to visible state some five billion years ago and proclaim that our sages always knew it!